Why the Concept of Evernote Notebooks Is Flawed

 As Evernote Certified Consultant I pointed out many times during my exam and even within the community of fellow consultants, that Evernote should really focus on promoting tags instead of notebooks because tags offer more versatility compared to somewhat rigid notebooks.

 First, notebooks are heavily limited in numbers.
-Compared to 100.000 tags, you can create only personal 250 notebooks.
-This is ridiculous.
+Compared to 100.000 tags, you can create only 250 personal notebooks which is ridiculous.

-After many years of using Evernote as a project management tool, it happen to me many times that I had to assign one note two three or even more projects, because sometimes, people just tend to send you overviews by emails and they don’t want to send the current progress of each project in separate email.
-No, they just send it in one email.
+After many years of using Evernote as a project management tool, it happened to me many times that I had to assign one note to three or even more projects, because sometimes, people just tend to send you overviews by emails and they don’t want to send the current progress of each project in a separate email.
+No, they just send it all in one email.
 Now, when you want to store this email in notebooks, which one will you choose?
 The most important project?
 The most recent project?

 I hope you see how flawed this is.
 Yet Evernote still suggests that you use notebooks this way while completely ignoring their gold nugget, tags.